fluid-project/infusion-docs/EventInjectionAndBoiling.md

 Boiled events are useful in wiring together consumers and producers of events who have different expectations - these differences can arise, for example, through the development of the codebases being in different lifecycles - perhaps the producer of the event is part of framework code which is not going to be updated for a long time, but has been written with a poorly planned API which does not expose crucial information which the event consumer requires.

 Suggestions are still welcomed for more a suitable name than **boiled events**.

+### Boiling One Single Event ###

+A boiled event is defined in just the same place as a standard event - in the `events` block of a component's defaults.
+The configuration ("right-hand side") value is more complex than that for a simple event - it needs to specify not only the base event, but also the transformation performed on the argument list.
+The configured value must contain two elements, the event property, which references the event to be boiled, and the `args` which specifies the argument list which will be received by listeners to the boiled event.
+This uses the standard `{context}.pathName` format for contextualised EL values which is used in IoC, with the addition that one extra context object is in scope - the context `{arguments}` allows the argument list to refer to the original argument list that was presented when the base event was fired.
+For example:

 #### Example 3 ####